tuxpeople/docker-podsync/README.md

 - There are tags for major, minor and dotreleases (eg. ```1.0.0```, ```1.0```, ```1``` )

 ## Usage
-You can either deploy this container standalone to test stuff, or use it as a side car if you need some special features in your pod.
-One use case as a side car is analyse traffic with tcpdump.

 ```sh
 docker pull tdeutsch/podsync:<tag>